Lotto Number Frequency & NODS Monitoring

 - No Cherry-Picking – You must enter all winning numbers within the selected period.
 For example, if analyzing one year of historical results, include every draw from that period without omitting any data.
 Selectively choosing results can introduce bias and distort statistical findings.

-- Avoid Mixing Datasets – Many lottery games have undergone format changes over time.
+- IMPORTANT: Avoid Mixing Datasets – Many lottery games have undergone format changes over time.
 Ensure that your dataset covers a period when the game maintained the same format.
 For instance, the New Jersey Pick-6 game evolved through several modifications, shifting from a 6/36 format to 6/39, then to 6/42, followed by 6/46, then 6/49, and eventually reverting to 6/46.
 Mixing results from different formats can lead to inaccurate frequency analyses and misleading conclusions.
 Before conducting any frequency analysis, research the history of the lottery game to ensure consistency in format throughout your selected period.

 - Accuracy is Your Responsibility - Please ensure that all information you enter is accurate and correct.
 It is your responsibility to verify the details you provide, as errors may affect processing and outcomes.